-I recently finished my Ph.D. in Economics and Politics at Claremont Graduate University.
-My research fields are in development economics and political economy in Africa and in Latin America.
-My main interests lie in the intersection between development economics, political economy, and public finance.
+I finished my Ph.D. in Economics and Politics at Claremont Graduate University in 2019.
+My research fields are in development economics and political economy in Africa and Latin America.

 I hold a M.S. in economics and I obtained my M.A. in international studies from the University of Montreal.
 I have participated as an external consultant to the World Bank, IRC, the Wilson Center, and to the Inter-American Foundation.

 My research covers a broad range of topics related to development.
 I have experience with quantitative and qualitative research and I find particularly interesting the use of interdisciplinary methods that facilitate the comprehension of phenomena in environments where data is scarce.